Who, What, Where, When and How

 There is limited parking in the lot and street parking, and it is walking distance from downtown Charlottesville.

 - Complete the release of information and the Coordinated Assessment Packet with your client.
 This must be completed by a community case manager and not directly by the household experiencing homelessness or at risk of homelessness.
 Each family member older 18 or older must have their own completed coordinated assessment packet and signed release forms.
 For households with children under 18, please complete the Family VI-SPDAT including in the Coordinated Assessment Packet.
-(Click here for the Coordinated Assessment Packet.)
+(Click here for the Coordinated Entry Packet.)

 - Submit an electronic copy of the packet to the CCR Convener, Rob Hull.
 Referrals received by 5 pm the Thursday before the next scheduled CCR will be considered for the agenda that week.